-We hope you find this white paper useful in evaluating and enhancing your current growth strategies.
-If you need an outside perspective, we can partner with you to build and execute your comprehensive growth strategy, including measurement, reporting, and organization-specific strategy development.
+We hope you find this whitepaper useful in evaluating and enhancing your current growth strategies.
+If you need an outside perspective, HSG can partner with you to build and execute your comprehensive growth strategy inclusive of measurement, reporting, and organization specific strategy development.